 These lads do not care about the origin of this song.
 They will give anything for the magical feeling its melody brings.

-This article will focus on the possibility that the American classic is a that supports slavery.
+This article will focus on the possibility that the American classic supports slavery.
 Here are five reasons why we think so.

 #1.
 The Writer Supported Slavery